polyaxon/polyaxon/site/docs/intro/iterative-process/iterate-programmatically.md

 ## Running the python manifests with the CLI

-By using `V1Component` and `V1Operation` it's possible to extend Polyaxon beyond the interfaces exposed via the CLI, hence allowing users to create new workflows.
+By using `V1Component` and `V1Operation` it's possible to extend Polyaxon beyond the interfaces exposed via the CLI, hence allowing users to create custom workflows.

-Another point of using Python to define the component is not to start operations programmatically, but rather to introduce testing to the components and pipelines.
-In this case, executing the component programmatically is not the main purpose.
+Another case for defining the component with Python, other than the programmatic execution, is to introduce testing.

-Polyaxon CLI can start new execution based on python files as well as YAML files.
+Polyaxon CLI can also start new executions based on Python files similar to the YAML files.
 If we save the component definition in a python file `path/to/typed_experiment.py`.

 We can start a new experiment by running the following command: